fa993/synced/README.md

 - [ ] SQLite support
 - [ ] Redis support
+- [ ] Eager implementations of list and map

 See the [open issues](https://github.com/fa993/synced/issues) for a full list of proposed features (and known issues).